 “It is unfair that his book competes with imported European books.
 Shall real American genius shiver with neglect while the public runs after this foreign trash?”

-Despite all that, few 1846 readers were ready for stories like these, and Mosses from an Old Manse didn’t find many buyers.
-2 smallish 1846 printings sold slower than a herd of turtles, and a new edition wasn’t needed until 1854, after Hawthorne had been acclaimed for The Scarlet Letter (1850), The House of Seven Gables (1851), A Wonder Book (1851), and Tanglewood Tales (1853).
-But that’s the public’s customary response to real art.
+But few 1846 readers were up for these kinds of stories and Mosses found few buyers, and a new edition was not called for until 1854, after Hawthorne had been validated for The Scarlet Letter (1850), The House of Seven Gables (1851), A Wonder Book (1851), and Tanglewood Tales (1853), but that is hardly shocking.
+In 1846, indifference was the public’s routine response to any new wave of real art, presaging America today, where not reading their own great literature is the national pastime.

-Let’s define rare.
-The old time definition was a book that a specialist in that book saw once every 10 years (scarce meant once a year).
-At Biblioctopus, we still use that gauge, but these days too many booksellers lie ludicrously about rarity, and anything else they think they can get away with. and the marriage between a deceptive bookseller and an intelligent collector is always going to end in adultery.
-Mosses’ 1st printing in wrappers has had 5 auction sales in the last 80 years, only 2 of them look to be the earliest state throughout, including the back covers, like ours, and it seems like 2 of the 5 were Bradley Martin’s set (sold in 1990 and again in 2011) with the wrappers trimmed and repaired.
-McMichael’s set (Sotheby’s 1992) was worse, with chips and repairs, and Gerald Slater’s set (Christie’s, 1982) had black spots covering the vol. II wrappers, and before those, there was Paul Lemperly’s set in 1940.
-Another one, at Christie’s in 1988, had a 2nd printing of vol. II.
-Our set is way the finest of all, and it’s bibliographically correct, so if you fancy American literature and want the best (for content, priority, significance, and condition), here it is, a physical reminder that the pursuit of quality means buying books that are always a little better than necessary.
-That’s not to say you can’t flee quality, from time to time, when you don’t like the price, but if you want to build a great library, leave a forwarding address.
-(Book Code).
+What is rare?
+The old–time definition of a rare book was one that a specialist in that book saw once every 10 years (scarce meant once a year) and we still use that gauge here.
+These days too many sellers lie foolishly about rarity (and anything else they think they can get away with) but the marriage between an unreliable bookseller and an intelligent collector is always going to end in adultery.
+RBH shows 5 other auction sales of Mosses’ 1st printing in wrappers since 1940, and, unlike ours, not all were the 1st state throughout.
+McMichael’s set (Sotheby’s 1992) was defective and repaired.
+Bradley Martin’s (Sotheby’s 1990) was chipped and repaired.
+Another (at Christie’s, 1988) was crudely repaired.
+Gerald Slater’s (Christie’s, 1982) was fouled by black spots all over vol. II’s wrappers.
+And I didn’t see Paul Lemperly’s set (sold in 1940).
+One more set (Sotheby’s 2011), had a 2nd printing of vol. II.
+Our pair seems finest of all, and they are correct bibliographically, so if you fancy American literature, and want the best, for priority, condition, content, and effect, here it is, a tangible case in point that the pursuit of quality means trying to buy books that are a little better than necessary.
+Of course, when you don’t like the price, you can flee quality from time to time, but if you want to build a great library leave a forwarding address (Book Code).